-where each $\ket{\Phi_{i_j}}$ corresponds to the situation where the $j$-th card that according to the rules of the games can be played, has been played.
-Our first approach to implement this would be to construct for each $N$-card subset $\mathcal{S}$ of the 32-card deck a unitary operator $U_{\mathcal{S}}$ that is controlled by the $N$ ancilla qubits $q_a$ and targets the $q_t$ qubits of each card (using the notation from the paragraph above).
-While this may be feasible if there are only a few cards left to play, it certainly is not when there are more cards to play (e.g. for five cards left in the hand there are still ${32 \choose 5} \approx \numprint{200000}$ possibilities).
-Since these are serious difficulties regarding the implementation of the full game, we will consider in our examples more modest settings, which nevertheless already exhibit some of the characteristics of the 32-card case.
+where each $\ket{\Phi_{i_j}}$ corresponds to the situation in which the $j$-th card allowed by the rules has been played.
+A first approach to implementing this is to construct, for each $N$-card subset $\mathcal{S}$ of the 32-card deck a unitary operator $U_{\mathcal{S}}$ controlled by the $N$ auxiliary qubits $q_a$ and targeting the $q_t$ qubits of each card (using the notation from the paragraph above).
+While this may be feasible if only a few cards remain to be played, it is certainly not feasible when more cards remain, e.g., with five cards left in hand, there are still ${32 \choose 5} \approx \numprint{200000}$ possibilities).
+Since these difficulties are serious for the implementation of the full game, more modest settings are considered in the examples.
+These settings nevertheless already exhibit some characteristics of the 32-card case.